mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ### Invalid license

-If you have an enterprise grid running with an invalid license (no license, expired license, incorrect license) the grid displays a watermark and a warning in the console.
+If you have an enterprise grid running with an expired or missing license key the grid displays a watermark, and a warning in shown in the console.

 <img src="/static/x/watermark.png" width="658" height="175" alt="">
 <br />